5 Tips How To Stay In Shape On Holiday

 Moderate exercise will keep you fit and energised throughout your holiday so you can return with renewed enthusiasm.

 Approach your first week back in ballet class with patience.
-The first class after a break can feel really great as the adrenalin created by the excitement of dancing again gives you more than normal strength.
-Yet strangely, the second class often seems incredible difficult, your muscles may be sore and your legs need to get used to turning out again.
+The first class after a break can feel really great as the adrenaline created by the excitement of dancing again gives you more than normal strength.
+Yet strangely, the second class often seems incredibly difficult, your muscles may be sore and your legs need to get used to turning out again.

 Don't get frustrated, this is normal.
 Within a week or two you should be back to your usual level if not a better one.